oasci/pitt-biosc1540-2025s/content/lectures/06B/index.md

 After today, you should have a better understanding of:

 1. Why read mapping is a computationally challenging problem.
-2. Basic read mapping strategies and their inefficiencies.
+2. Limitations of hash-based methods.
-3. Suffix arrays and searching without storing every k-mer.
+3. Suffix arrays for substring searching.
-4. Burrows-Wheeler Transform (BWT) and FM-index for Efficient Read Mapping.
+4. Burrows-Wheeler Transform (BWT) string compression.
+5. FM-indexing for fast substring searches.
+6. Splice-aware mapping with seed-chain-extend strategy.

 ## Supplementary material